Time & Materials#

 This article describes the purchase request extension developed for KUMAVISION project365.
 For general information on how to set up requests and how they work, see the Purchase Request section.

-Pseudo items as used on requests in KUMAVISION base (Booster) are currently not supported by job budget functionality.
+Pseudo items as used on requests in KUMAVISION base (Booster) are currently not supported by project budget functionality.

 Besides general purchase request setup, you can specify a workflow code that will be used exclusively for requests in KUMAVISION project365.

-1. Choose the Search icon, enter Jobs Setup, and then choose the related link.
+- Choose the Search icon, enter Projects Setup, and then choose the related link.

 Create a request#